illinois-cs241/assignment-docs/networking_mp.md

 The client runs a single command (GET, PUT, LIST or DELETE) with the chosen arguments, makes sure the file it's trying to upload (if it is uploading one) actually exists, connects to the server, sends the request (and file data, if needed), and finally prints out any error messages to STDOUT.
 Once the client has sent all the data to the server, it should perform a 'half close' by closing the write half of the socket (hint: `shutdown()`).
 This ensures that the server will eventually realize that the client has stopped sending data, and can move forward with processing the request.

 For LIST, binary data from the server should be printed to STDOUT, each file on a separate line.
 For GET, binary data should be written to the `[local]` file specified when the user ran the command.
 If not created, create the file.
 If it exists, truncate the file.
-You should create the file with all permissions set.
+You should create the file with all permissions set (r-w-x for all users groups).

 Your client is allowed to use blocking I/O, since clients don't really care about scaling.
 However, there are a few important things to keep in mind:

 1) Parse the response carefully.
 When you're reading, you may accidentally read into the application binary data without realizing it (since you don't have fixed size fields in the responses).

 2) `write(fd, buffer, n)` may not always write n bytes for various reasons.
 Buffers may become full, signals may arrive, the Skynet revolution might begin.
 None of which are excuses for not sending the correct amount of data to the server.
-Good practice is to wrap your read/write calls in a loop that runs until the specified number of bytes are read, the connection is closed, or an error occurs.
+Good practice is to wrap your read/write calls in a loop that runs until the specified number of bytes are read, the connection is closed, or an error (with the exception of EINTR) occurs.

 3) Your client needs to be able to handle large files (more than physical RAM) and should do so efficiently.